How To Accept What You Cannot Change

 Your mental things, emotional things, body things.
 Relationship things, social things, every damn thing.

-Accept it as it is.
-You don’t have to do anything with anybody, just within yourself.
-If you do this, life will happen on a larger scale.
+Just simply accept it as it is.
+You don’t have to do anything with anybody.
+Just within yourself.
+If you do this.
+Life will happen on a larger scale.

-Life will give you the true meaning of the pain you endured, the loss you are experiencing, and the change you are experiencing.
+Life will give you the true meaning of the pain you endured.
+The loss or the change that you are experiencing.

 It all has a purpose and will be revealed at its appointed time.

-Until that appointed time, whatever you do, be open to accepting what cannot be changed and, starting within, really changing the things that can.
+Until that appointed time.
+Whatever you do be open to the idea of accepting what really can’t be changed and really change the things that can.
+Starting within.

 This article on embracing acceptance to foster peace and growth really resonates with the challenges many face when dealing with change and uncertainty.
 Your reflections on the journey of acceptance, especially relating to loss and emotional resilience, are powerful.
 A few questions come to mind that could deepen the understanding of this topic: